Using a Deep Learning Model to Simulate Human Stock Trader's Methods of Chart Analysis: Related Work

 \section{Related Work}

 Using a sliding window and assigning labels to price movement with discretized return rate is not new.
-By discretizing the return rate, one can overcome small price change sensitivity and facilitate model training. \cite{han2023machine} discussed the effect of N-Period Min Max labeling instead of just predicting whether the price will go up or down and used the XGBoost model to trade accordingly.
-They assigned labels to stock price movement according to which side of the upper or lower price limit of the given period is hit first. \cite{gudelek2017deep} used a 2-dimensional CNN to predict the next day's return of commonly used ETFs.
+By discretizing the return rate, one can overcome small price change sensitivity and facilitate model training. \cite{HAN2023118581} discussed the effect of N-Period Min Max labeling instead of just predicting whether the price will go up or down and used the XGBoost model to trade accordingly.
+They assigned labels to stock price movement according to which side of the upper or lower price limit of the given period is hit first. \cite{TEIXEIRA20106885} combined technical indicators with nearest neighbor classification on fifteen real stocks from Sao Paulo Stock Exchange.
+Since trading volume provides important information, \cite{CHAVARNAKUL20081004} combines equivolume charting with generalized regression neural network to predict S\&P 500 index. \cite{DASH201642} proposed computational efficient functional link artificial neural network (CEFLANN) with technical indicators to output trading signal for BSE SENSEX and S\&P 500 index. \cite{gudelek2017deep} used a 2-dimensional CNN to predict the next day's return of commonly used ETFs.
 28 features with a 28-day window were used as input to the CNN which includes close price, volume, and several technical indicators such as Relative Strength Index (RSI), Simple Moving Average (SMA), Moving Average Convergence Divergence (MACD). \cite{takeuchi2013applying} used an autoencoder composed of stacked restricted Boltzmann machines.
 They used 12 monthly returns and 20 daily returns as features and predict whether the stock's return will be above or below the median return of whole stocks. \cite{mukherjee2023stock} trained a CNN network by inputting 2-D histograms generated out of the quantized dataset within a particular time frame.
 It was tested during the recent COVID-19 pandemic and achieved an accuracy of 97.66\%.
 Our approach differs from these approaches in that only OHLCV (open, high, low, close, volume) price data was used without any human-made features, uses a long window of 600 days to capture price trends, and assign labels by whether the price hits a fixed return rate of 10\% for a given period.
 Sample weighted loss function was also used to improve class imbalance and utilize softmax logits for better accuracy and cumulative return.
 Backtest results on 2020-2022 is also provided that significantly outperform the market.
 Providing backtest results is important because high prediction accuracy does not lead to long-term profits if the Profit and Loss (P/L) ratio is poor.